mjvdende/screenplay-presentation/slides.md

 * Page-objects are not user stories
 * Code smell and coding principles
 * Test suites become slow, fragile and unreliable

 !SUB
+# Page-objects are not user stories

+* **Behaviours** are the primary concern of our tests; the **implementation** — a secondary concern.

+* By starting from this point of view, this changes the way we perceive the domain and therefore how we model it.
+This thinking takes us **away from pages**.
+Instead, we find we have **actors** with the **abilities** to play a given role.
+Each test scenario becomes a narrative describing the tasks and how we expect a story to play out for a given goal.

+!SUB
 ## Page object code smell